|

 print 'Area =',area_circ(r)

-Last edited by percivall : February 15th, 2004 at 02:41 AM. |
+Last edited by percivall; February 15th, 2004 at 02:41 AM.

 Perc: in you're example or you get asked for r twice and with no reason.
 And no

-<= should work fine.
 If you want to use >= then you're best bet would be to remove the first raw_input() call (outside the loop) and give it the value of '0' so we jump right into the loop.
-Mark. |

-First of all: I just copied the example.
 Secondly: Yes, <= works beatifully if your radius is less than or equal to zero.
 This is of course in violation of every physical law, but of course it works well in the world of computers.
 I can't really understand why you'd want a program to work that way though.
-The normal way to write a simple app like this is to say that as long as the radius is within the limits of physical law, that is to say >= 0, the loop should continue.
-That's why I recommended the use of >=.
-Last edited by percivall : February 15th, 2004 at 09:25 AM. |

 Naw you missunderstood me perc, oh and sorry if that came off bitchy i'd just woken up.

-Anyway all i was trying to explain was that if you want the program to you use >= then you should set the original value of 'r' to 0 instead of asking for it and jumping into the loop i.e. Code:
+Anyway all i was trying to explain was that if you want the program to you use >= then you should set the original value of 'r' to 0 instead of asking for it and jumping into the loop i.e.

 def area_circ(radius):